domoticz/domoticz/dzVents/documentation/README.md

     - **civTwilightEndInMinutes**: *Number*. <sup>2.4.7</sup> Number of minutes since midnight when the civil twilight will end.
  - **triggerIFTTT(makerName [,sValue1, sValue2, sValue3])**: *Function*. <sup>2.4.18</sup> Have Domoticz 'call' an IFTTT maker event. makerName is required, 0-3 sValue's are optional.
 Supports [command options](#Command_options_.28delay.2C_duration.2C_event_triggering.29).
  - **utils**: <sup>2.4.0</sup>.
 A subset of handy utilities:
        Note that these functions must be preceded by domoticz.utils.
-If you use more then a few declare sometjng like local _u = domoticz.utils at the beginning of your script and use _u.functionName in the remainder.
+If you use more then a few declare something like local _u = domoticz.utils at the beginning of your script and use _u.functionName in the remainder.
 Example:
        _u = domoticz.utils
        print(_u.rPad(test,10) .. '|||') =>  test      |||